manuel-brandt/blogtec-link-center/README.md

 # Architectural Principles

-1. Marketplace is product discovery only.
+1. Link Center is product discovery only.
 2. WooCommerce is the commerce engine.
 3. Keep complexity low.
 4. Build for scalability (15,000+ domains).